-Within five calendar days following receipt of the filed change form, the new hospice provider must submit a BHSF Notification of Election/Revocation/Discharge/Transfer (81C/82C) (See Appendix A) to the Prior Authorization Unit at DXC Technologies through e-PA.
+Within two calendar days following receipt of the filed change form, the new hospice provider must submit a BHSF Notification of Election/Revocation/Discharge/Transfer (81C/82C) (see Appendix A) to the Prior Authorization Unit through e-PA.

-A BHSF Notification of Election/Revocation/Discharge/Transfer (81C/82C) must be sent to the Prior Authorization Unit through e-PA when a recipient is transferring from the original hospice provider within five calendar days.
+A BHSF Notification of Election/Revocation/Discharge/Transfer (81C/82C) must be sent to the Prior Authorization Unit through e-PA when a recipient is transferring from the original hospice provider within two calendar days.

-NOTE: The BHSF Form Hospice-NOE is also used to update changes in the recipient's condition and status.
+NOTE: The BHSF Form Hospice-NOE is also used to update changes in the recipient's condition and status (see Appendix A for details regarding this form.).

-Medicaid Covered Services that are Waived
+Waiver of Other Medicaid Covered Services